flores/lotomation/README.md

 lotomation
 ==========

-lo automates the crib
+lo automates the crib and shares some wins and fails in the process

 ![lotomation desktop ui](http://lo.ladevops.org/lotomation.png)

 # WAT

-Just sharing the wins and fails while I play with automation.
+Look, I got fat and needed to lose some weight, so I tried to get my house to help me out.

 There's a couple components in this project: a webserver meant to run in the cloud and various Linux devices (Raspberry Pi, Beagle Bone, old laptops and desktops, etc) running programs from `bin` depending on the results from the webservice.

+## Uh, wat?

 Much of this probably won't be useful to you unless (until?)
 I clean it up, but to give you an idea of all the stuff it's doing, here's the config file